NYPL/metadata-documentation/workflows/approvals.md

 # Approvals
 {: .no_toc }

-Provides an overview of the process of approving records in the Metadata Management System (MMS) to appear on Digital Collections (DC) for Metadata Services Unit (MSU) staff
+Provides an overview of the process of approving records in the Metadata Management System (MMS) to appear on Digital Collections (DC) for Metadata Services staff

 ## Table of contents
 {: .no_toc .text-delta }